AbiodunAnalyst/AbiodunAnalyst/README.md

 I am a Data and BI Specialist with over five years of professional experience delivering **data analytics**, **performance reporting**, **ETL pipelines**, and **operational intelligence solutions** across healthcare, technology, and continuous improvement environments.

-My work focuses on transforming complex datasets into meaningful insights, building automated data pipelines, and developing product that drive strategic and operational decision-making.
+My work focuses on transforming complex datasets into meaningful insights, building automated data pipelines, and developing products that drive strategic and operational decision-making.
 I am passionate about leveraging data to improve **patient care**, **service efficiency**, and **organisation-wide performance**.

 ---